KimRRRich/KimRRRich.github.io/_people/Zhou.Xiao.md

 <img src="/images/profile.jpg" alt="Avatar" class="avatar"/>

-I am an engineer, hydro-climatologist and researcher.
-My research focuses on drought detection and attribution, as well as prediction using GCM simulations.
+I am a Undergraduate of HDU and major in Digital Media Technology .
+My research focuses on DeepLearn and CV, as well as prediction using GCM simulations.
 I mainly use statistical tools to carry out my research works.
-I am also an R enthusiast.
 More info about me can be found in [CV](https://zejiang-unsw.github.io/cv/) or [downloaded CV](http://zejiang-unsw.github.io/files/CV_Ze JIANG_UNSW_Eng.pdf).